 What's the timeline?

 We're talking with iwi, landowners, developers, subject experts and the Hamilton community during 2020 to get an idea of what people want for Peacocke.
 We'll consider everyone's feedback and put together a draft plan.
-There will be an opportunity to formally submit on the proposed Peacocke Structure Plan in early 2021.
-This process is likely to take until mid-late 2021.
+There will be an opportunity to formally submit on the proposed Peacocke Structure Plan in mid-2021.